kalafut/imohash/README.md

 [imosum](https://github.com/kalafut/imohash/blob/master/cmd/imosum/main.go) is
 a sample application to hash files from the command line, similar to md5sum.

+imohash is also available as [a Python library](https://github.com/kalafut/py-imohash).

 ## Installation

 `go get github.com/kalafut/imohash/...`